AaronYALai/Generative_Adversarial_Networks_PyTorch/README.md

 About
 --------

-Implementations about GAN, Improved GAN, DCGAN, LAPGAN, and InfoGAN in PyTorch
+The repo is about the implementations of GAN, DCGAN, Improved GAN, LAPGAN, and InfoGAN in PyTorch.

+My presentation about GANs' recent development: [Presentation slides](https://docs.google.com/presentation/d/1HRNjCo_0PlspynoJKuoEF1AYkaKaUNgMzQ4nqiTlNUM/edit#slide=id.p)

-GANs' recent development presented in the group meeting of Machine Discovery and Social Network Mining Lab, National Taiwan University: [Slides](https://docs.google.com/presentation/d/1HRNjCo_0PlspynoJKuoEF1AYkaKaUNgMzQ4nqiTlNUM/edit#slide=id.p)
+Presented in the group meeting of Machine Discovery and Social Network Mining Lab, National Taiwan University.

 Content
 --------

+- GAN:

+- DC-GAN:

+- LAP-GAN:

+- Improved GAN:

+- Info-GAN:

 Usage